ivmfnal/data_dispatcher/docs/ui.rst

         * print "timeout"
         * exit with code 1

-    * If the project finishes (all the files are either done or failed permanently)
+    * If the project is done (all the files are either done or failed permanently)

         * print "done"
         * exit with code 1